chandravamshi/ecommerce/README.md

 # 2) SonarCloud
 [![Sonarcloud Status](https://sonarcloud.io/api/project_badges/measure?project=com.lapots.breed.judge:judge-rule-engine&metric=alert_status)](https://sonarcloud.io/dashboard?id=chandravamshi_ecommerce)

+SonarCloud is a cloud service offered by SonarSource and based on SonarQube.
+SonarQube is a widely adopted open source platform to inspect continuously the quality of source code and detect bugs, vulnerabilities and code smells in more than 20 different languages.

 # 3) Clean code development
 * To generate files I used command line commands which will create files with all functions.
      * for eg: ```php artisan make:model``` ProductsModel  this command will generate model file for products